PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 The sole boundary-input Transpose/StridedSlice/QDQ/Concat production call returns four mutation counters and receives the live Session LayoutState.
-Its result is currently discarded between the first terminal slice/Concat recovery sequence and the model-only Swish-residual closure.
-Strict characterization fixes `_terminal_boundary_stridedslice_qdq_concat_stats` as its direct result target.
+Its result is retained as `_terminal_boundary_stridedslice_qdq_concat_stats` between the first terminal slice/Concat recovery sequence and the model-only Swish-residual closure.
+The retained value has no consumer.

 The terminal Softmax/Transpose-after-NHWC-propagation indexed owner returns one rewrite counter, receives the live Session LayoutState, and has one production